ianvanharten/all-time-reading-list/README.md

 - Teach Yourself Body Language -- Gordon Wainwright
 - Shakespeare Retold -- E. Nesbit
 - Christianity at the Crossroads: The Reformations of the 16th and 17th Centuries -- Thomas Madden
+- Romeo and Juliet -- Adapted by Gareth Hinds